Night splints for plantar fasciitis are devices that are worn at night and fit over the foot, ankle, and lower leg.

 Effectiveness of Night Splints for Plantar Fasciitis

 When plantar fasciitis affects your feet for months, it is likely that you will require the services of a shoe-fitting specialist to decide the correct pair of night splints that will be best to manage the pain in the long run.
-The best night splint for plantar fasciitis: Impact Splint: To get you through the night and increase flexibility during the day to avoid falling prey to heel drop.
+The best night splint for plantar fasciitis: Impact Splint: To get you through the night and increase flexibility during the day to avoid falling prey to heel drops.

 Using Tension To Heal PF